Vivalon Board of Directors

 “Vivalon provides a range of essential services that enrich our community and allow our clients to live engaged, healthy lives.
 The senior community is the fastest growing group in Marin County, and Vivalon is committed to helping this community with dignity and care.
 The needs and opportunities are many, and Vivalon is poised to address their evolving needs.”

-Paul S. Castro, Secretary
+Paul S. Castro, Board Member

 Paul serves as Senior Consultant with Applied Strategy Associates, specializing in executive coaching, organizational development and interim executive services.
 An active member of the national and regional non-profit community, he is currently serving as Interim Executive Director of the California Partnership to End Domestic Violence.
 In 2018, Paul retired as President and Chief Executive Officer of Jewish Family Service of Los Angeles (JFS) after nearly four decades of service to that organization in various roles, helping grow the organization’s operating budget to $35 million.